- Military Life Cycle

 Information and support for service members and their families.
 About the Call Center.

 Moving overseas is an adventure that few families get the chance to experience together.
-Foreign countries with different languages and customs offer opportunities for kids to explore and learn.
-As a parent, help make the transition abroad easier and maximize your adventure for your children with these tips.
+Foreign countries with different languages and customs offer opportunities for children to explore and learn.
+As a parent, you can help make the transition to living abroad easier and maximize the adventure for your children with these tips.

 - Research your new location.
 Go online or head to the library to learn about the language, culture, popular music, local sports teams and more in your next home.
-Take your child with you and encourage him or her to start looking up music and sports, as well.
+Let your child help with the research and encourage them to explore their own areas of interest as well.
 Try to get your children excited about the new adventures before you arrive.

 - Look for books and movies that feature your overseas location.
 You and your family are about to star in your own overseas adventure, so you might enjoy finding characters that do the same.
 Help your child search online for titles or ask someone at your school to help.

 - Make a travel wish list.
-Moving overseas will allow the family to expand your travel horizons in an exciting way.
+Moving overseas can enable your family to expand your travel horizons in an exciting way.
 Print out a map and grab a marker or some pushpins.
-Mark your new location then check out the nearby area and landmarks.
+Mark your new location then explore the nearby area and landmarks.
 Make a wish list and share it with your family.
+Learn about how to vacation with MWR recreational lodging facilities around the world.
+You can also explore military vacation discounts available through Armed Forces Travel.
+Your tour will be over before you know it, so be sure to take advantage of your overseas travel opportunities.

 - Find out what your kids can and can’t take.
 Weight restrictions may limit what you can take with you on this move.
 Have your child make a list of items that are most important.
-As your child leaves behind important items, remind him or her of the cool mementos that he or she will likely to bring back from your overseas adventure.
+As your child leaves behind important items, remind him or her of the cool mementos that they are likely bring back from your overseas adventure.

 - Find out about your new school.
-Get a head start on education.
-Ask questions about where schools are located, how the grade levels are divided, whether the kids will be wearing a uniform, and what’s in the curriculum.
+Contact your new installation school liaison for support with overseas education transitions.
+Ask questions about where schools are located, how the grade levels are divided, whether the children will be wearing a uniform, and what’s in the curriculum.
+School liaisons can also help with transferring records and registration, locating extra-curricular activities, youth sponsorship programs and much more.
 Share as much as information as you can so your child can be involved in the transition.

 - Figure out how to stay in touch with old friends.
 Help your child make a plan to stay in touch with old friends.
 Remember that you may be several time zones apart, so figure out what is the best time for children and friends to communicate.
 Encourage your child to write letters.
 Make sure your child provides friends with the new address before you leave.

 - Find out who can visit you overseas.
 Discuss the possibility of inviting relatives and friends to visit.
-As you get settled and get to know your new area, think about what you’d like to share with company.
-Sometimes a familiar face goes a long way to make a child feel at home.
+As you get settled and get to know your new area, think about what you’d like to share with visitors.
+Sometimes a familiar face goes a long way to help a child feel at home.